athiraasurendran/DSAIRPFeb25/session_05.md

 ### ImageNet 2012
 ImageNet 2012 refers to the ImageNet Large Scale Visual Recognition challenge (ILSVRC) held in 2012. the competition was a major breakthrough in artificial Intelligence (AI), especially in computer vision the ability of machine to recognise and understand images.
 ### 2024 Nobel Prize in Physics
+In 2024, the Nobel Prize in Pysics was awarded jointly to John J. Hopfiled of princeton university and Geoffrey E. Hinton of the university of Toronto.
+They were honored "For foundational discoveries and inventions that enable machine learning with artificial neural networks."
 ### Deepseek
+DeepSeek is a chinese artificial intelligence (AI) company renowned for developing  advanced large language models (LLMs) that rival leading global AI technologies.
+Their flagship model, DeepSeek-V3, boasts over 600 billion parameters, delivering high performance across various benchmarks.
 ## Key Deciding Factors of Growth of AI
+The Growth of AI depends on several key factors, data avail ability, advanced algorithms, faster computing power, and investment.
+Large amounts of data help AI learn better, while improved algorithms make it smarter.
+Faster computers process information quickly, and more funding supports research and innovation.
+Together, these factors drive AI's rapid development and wider use in everyday life.
 ## Data Science, Machine Learning and Artificial Intelligence
+Data science is the study of collecting, analyzing and interpreting data to find udeful insights.
+Machine learning (ML) is a part of AI where machines learn from data and improve their performance without being directly programmed.
+Artificial Intelligence (AI) is the broader concept of making machines think and act like humans.
+It includes machine learning and other advanced techniques.
 ## Data Science Application Domains
 ## Correlation Vs. Causation
 ## Ethics in AI